BurntSushi/globset/README.md

 * It is built on top of
   [Rust's regex engine](https://github.com/rust-lang-nursery/regex).
   Rust's regex engine uses finite automata, SIMD and aggressive literal optimizations to make searching very fast.
+(PCRE2 support can be opted into with the `-P/--pcre2` flag.)
 * Rust's regex library maintains performance with full Unicode support by building UTF-8 decoding directly into its deterministic finite automaton engine.